dudujuju828/OpenGL/README.md

 # OpenGL Projects
 This repository contains all of my OpenGL projects.
 Most will be games, but I'm sure some of them will be other sorts of applications.
+Currently, the sound only runs on linux as I'm using a custom engine.
 ## Pong
 ![Project Banner](./Pong/assets/pong_gameplay.gif)
 ### Key Mappings